 Iris put her OMNI in her lap.
 “This is important information.
 You weren’t raised in Upper Society, so you didn’t grow up knowing anything about the Agency.”

 “Oh, you’re going to bring that up, huh?”
-Claire turned away with a scowl and folded her arms.
+Claire turned away with a scowl.

 It wasn’t her fault she had been born in the Middle Zone.
 The Birches had moved to Society when Mr. Birch received a promotion at work five years ago.
 In order to help her acclimate to Society, Oscar and Helen had devised a plan.